zuosus/georgetso.github.io/_posts/2025-08-25-surname-project-merge.md

 }
 ```

 For deployment, `wrangler deploy` is the preferred tool.
 While `opennextjs-cloudflare deploy` exists, it's tailored for pure Next.js deployments.
-For a combined Hono and OpenNext.js project, a custom build script (e.g., using `esbuild` or `vite`) to bundle both handlers into a single `worker.js` file, followed by `wrangler deploy`, offers maximum flexibility and control.
+For a combined Hono and OpenNext.js project, a custom build script (e.g., using `esbuild` or `vite`) to bundle both handlers into a single `worker.js` file, followed by `wrangler deploy`, offers more flexibility and control.

 ### Understanding Cloudflare Resource Bindings

-A key insight during this process was clarifying the distinction between Cloudflare Dashboard resource names and `wrangler.jsonc` binding names for services like D1, KV, and R2.
+A key point is the distinction between Cloudflare Dashboard resource names and `wrangler.jsonc` binding names for services like D1, KV, and R2.

 *   **Dashboard Resource Name:** This is the name you see and manage in the Cloudflare console (e.g., `mydb` for a D1 database).
 It's primarily for internal identification and display. **Changing this name in the Dashboard does not affect your Worker code.**
 *   **Binding Name:** Defined in `wrangler.jsonc` (e.g., `"binding": "DB"`).
 This is the actual variable name exposed to your Worker code (e.g., `env.DB`). **Your code interacts solely with this binding name.**